gdchen94/AnomalyDetection/README.md

 ## Demo
-To see further examples run example.R as
+To see some further examples, run example.R as
 ```
 require(knitr)
 stitch("example.R")